 Opioid overdose emergencies happen most often accidentally and at home.
 Paramedics across the country carry naloxone, a medication designed to rapidly reverse opioid overdose.
 Along with police officers and other first responders, more and more everyday citizens are getting access and education to use naloxone in an emergency to save the lives of friends and family.

-Targeted community distribution programs seek to train and equip individuals who are most likely to encounter or witness an overdose—especially people who use drugs and their relatives.
+Targeted community distribution programs seek to train and equip individuals who are most likely to encounter or witness an overdose.
+People who use drugs and their relatives are likely candidates for this training, though anyone in the community is legible to receive the valuable and potentially life-saving training.
 Getting everyday citizens comfortable carrying and administering this medicine has been proven to save lives, especially in rural areas.

-Everyday citizens volunteering to help isn't a recent phenomenon - during the battle of Dunkirk in WWII, personal vessels like fishing boats and pleasure cruisers volunteered to be guided by naval crafts to assist with evacuation and lift troops from the water.
+Everyday citizens volunteering to help during a crisis. isn't a recent phenomenon.
+In WWII, the battle of Dunkirk required personal vessels like fishing boats and pleasure cruisers to volunteer to be guided by naval crafts to assist with evacuation and lift troops from the water.
 Inspired by the spirit of Dunkirk, the Cajun Navy first came together in the aftermath Hurricane Katrina.
 Hundreds of people in hundreds of boats gathered in Lafayette, Louisiana, to rescue thousands trapped by floodwaters.